US Marshals allegedly ambushed Brian Laundrie lookalike on Appalachian Trail - NewsBreak

 Marshals reportedly suggested Beckwith shave his beard.

-The New Yorker reported it was a hotel employee who raised the alarm after Beckwith asked to use the hotel telephone, reporting him to the authorities.Biden, Trump tied in potential 2024 match-up: poll
+The New Yorker reported it was a hotel employee who raised the alarm after Beckwith asked to use the hotel telephone, reporting him to the authorities.Enfield police looking for woman wanted with 3 warrants

 Last month, the FBI issued an arrest warrant for Brian Laundrie , who was previously named a person of interest in the homicide investigation of his fiancée Gabby Petito.
 He has been considered missing for several weeks.